SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	` function(string state){...}`

     Callback is invoked when pause has occurred.
 If state is null or undefined, then an error occurred during pause.
-Otherwise 'Paused' or 'Stopped' are the expected states in the callback.
+Otherwise 'pause' or 'error' are the expected states in the callback with error meaning something like there was nothing being spoken to pause.

 1. R14. **Resume speech (TTS)**.
 This is called by the web application to resume speech if it was previously paused.